Why Choose an Endodontist

 Dr. Chris Ward and Dr. Cameron Ritter have a combined total of more than 20 years experience practicing in the advanced specialty of endodontics.
 While all endodontists are dentists, less than three percent of dentists are endodontists.
 Like a doctor in any other field, endodontists are specialists.
 Endodontists become specialists after additional years of training focused on diagnosing tooth pain and performing root canal treatment and other procedures relating to the interior of the tooth.
-Dr. Ward has been recognized by the American Board of Endodontics as a board certified endodontist.
-Dr. Ritter is actively studying to achieve the same recognition.
-Currently, Dr. Ward is the only board certified endodontist practicing in Wilmington and immediate surrounding areas.
+Currently, Dr. Ward and Dr. Ritter are the only two board certified endodontists practicing in Wilmington and immediate surrounding areas.

 Reason 2: Efficiency

 Because we limit our practice solely to endodontic treatment, we are efficient and precise.
 This equates to positive experiences and faster healing.
 Our patients spend much less time in the a dental chair as they would elsewhere.
 Our patients are typically scheduled for one hour or less and are expected to have their root canal treatment completed in just one visit.